 \section{Introduction}

 For most health conditions, long-term outcomes are determined not only by clinical interventions but also by individual habits and behaviors \citep{bosworth2011medication}.
 A range of behavioral health interventions, often delivered through digital platforms, have been shown to improve outcomes for various health conditions.
 These interventions aspire to affect users' habits through motivation, education, nudging, or boosting \citep{Ruggeri20Behavioral}.
-On the other hand, interventions are associated with a variety of direct and indirect costs.
-As such, this paper is concerned with optimizing the impact of costly interventions.
+At the same time, such interventions are associated with a variety of direct and indirect costs.
+This paper is concerned with optimizing the impact of costly interventions through prioritization.

 As a concrete example of a digital health intervention, consider our partner organization, \textit{Keheala}.
-Keheala operates a digital service promoting medication adherence for patients prescribed with tuberculosis (TB) treatment in Kenya, and has already been shown to have a non-trivial impact on adherence and health outcomes \citep{Yoeli19Digital,Boutilier22Improving}.
-Since a lack of adherence to the prescribed course of treatment for TB can often result in a relapse of the disease, and worse yet, drug resistance, such adherence is incredibly important.
-Keheala's digital platform comprises a suite of interventions to motivate adherence.
-Some are on-demand (such as leaderboards and access to information about TB), some are automated (such as daily reminders to motivate treatment adherence), and some are manual (such as outreach messages and phone calls).
-Keheala employs `support sponsors' to operate the platform and reach out to patients.
-Another key feature of the service is that patients themselves are required to self-verify treatment adherence using the digital platform every day.
-The resulting feedback loop allows Keheala to discern the impact of their interventions.
-As important, it allows the platform to identify patients most in need of an intervention; to that end, support sponsors attempt to call patients who have not verified treatment adherence for two or more consecutive days.
+Keheala operates a digital service promoting medication adherence among patients prescribed with tuberculosis (TB) treatment in Kenya, and has already been shown to have a non-trivial impact on adherence and health outcomes \citep{Yoeli19Digital,Boutilier22Improving}.
+Increasing adherence to the prescribed course of treatment for TB is important since lack thereof can result in a relapse of the disease, and worse yet, the emergence of multi-drug resistant strains of the TB bacteria.
+A key feature of Keheala's adherence program is that patients are required to self-verify treatment adherence daily via a mobile phone interface.
+In addition, Keheala's digital platform comprises of a suite of interventions to further support adherence.
+Some are on-demand (e.g., leaderboards and information about TB) and some are automated (e.g., daily reminders to adhere to treatment).
+Most importantly, some are manual (e.g., outreach messages and phone calls).
+Keheala employs \textit{support sponsors} to operate the platform and reach out to patients who have not self-verified adherence for a predetermined amount of time.
+The interactions between the platform and the patients result in a feedback loop that presents an opportunity for Keheala to discern the impact of each type of intervention as well as to identify patients most in need of outreach.